thanhnguyen2187/crypta/README.md

 copy this somewhere else and serve it as a static website using a web server like Nginx or Caddy.

-BEWARE: the data is stored within the browser, so make sure to
+BEWARE: the data is stored within the browser, so make sure to back up regularly before synchronization is implemented.

 - Preview (see how the built files work):